juanlopes/sparrow/README.md

     -t [timelimit in seconds (default is 600s)]
 ```
 By default 80% of the time is spent exploring and 20% is spent compressing.
-Pressing 'Ctrl + C' immediately moves the algorithm to the next phase.

 Alternatively, it is also possible explicitly define explore and compression times:
 ```bash
 cargo run --release  -- \